 • Check your current website's trustworthiness and authority to use as a benchmark once the redesign is implemented.

-• List out all requirements (split between must have vs. nice to have depending on budget) e.g. document management, event management, and form automation and workflow features.
+• List out all requirements (split between must-have vs. nice-to-have depending on budget) e.g. document management, event management, and form automation and workflow features.
 Then prioritise.

 • Use this information to form the basis of your request for proposal (RFP).